NAPOLEON – Part Two: THE FAILMarch 12, 2014

 Previously on EPiK FAILs of History – Napoleon Bonaparte was instrumental in overthrowing the French monarchy during the (first) French Revolution (the Reign of Terror).
 He then rose through the ranks and as General helped to conquer much of the European continent (Napoleon – Part One: The Epic).
 Next he crowned himself Emperor of France and took on Great Britain in a series of campaigns called the Napoleonic Wars (Napoleon – Part Two: The Fail).

-Part Three: THE ULTIMATE FAILURES OF EMPEROR NAPOLEON!
+Part Three: THE MANY FAILURES OF EMPEROR NAPOLEON?

 Right about now you’re probably feeling like Ted Mosby’s kids, but I can assure you that this story is in fact going somewhere.
 In fact the following might very well qualify as the greatest EPIC FAIL of all time!